blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 Analysis of "Kafir's Blood Is Halal for You, So Shed It" (https://www.cell.com/heliyon/pdf/S2405-8440(20)31292-5.pdf).
 It studies the use of grammar to alter "mood and speech" to make them hate "Mushirikins".

+**The problem with taking a religion:**
+Say I sharpen a pencil.
+I can put the waste in my box (in a waste section), or walk upto the dustbin.
+Is there a contradiction in any of these actions?
+No. But someone can put it on the floor.
+It could be argued that

+When I say that I know that Islam is harmful, even more than Muslims, I say it in a similar manner as I know that Alcohol is harmful even without drinking alcohol myself.
+Of course, moderate alcoholics do not pose a problem, but I can still know that if someone gets them to try something stronger, and being alcoholics, they are less likely to

+Hell, it is even realistic for Christianity.